Blue-Matter/openMSE/content/welcome-about-openmse/prerequisites/_index.en.md

 The `openMSE` packages have been designed to be accessible for all users and do not assume a high level of knowledge of R.  The functions and help documentation material have been constructed in such a way that a user with little experience with R should be able to run the MSE and apply the methods to their data.

-No programming experience is required to use the package.
+Little programming experience is required to use the package.
 However, users of the `openMSE` packages should have some familiarity with R, and be comfortable with using the command line.
 The help documentation attempts to explain the use of the `openMSE` functions and features in easy to follow steps, but familiarity with the most common R functions is assumed.

-The package is fully extensible, and more experienced R users are able to design their own management procedures, develop new plotting functions, and other customizations.
+The package is fully extensible, and more experienced R users are able to design their [own management procedures](/features-management-procedures/custommps/), develop new [plotting functions](/welcome-a-quick-tour/examining-results/), and other [customizations](/features-custom-parameters/).